We all get more introverted as we get older, even the most extroverted among us.

 An Example: Your High School Reunion

-As you’ve gotten older, you’ve become more comfortable in your own skin, but you’ve also become somewhat more introverted.
-If you liked hanging out with friends, say, once a week in high school, maybe you in your 30s, you’re fine with seeing friends only once a month.
+Let’s say you were very introverted in high school — perhaps the third most introverted person in your graduating class.
+As you’ve aged, you’ve become more confident, agreeable, and comfortable in your own skin, but you’ve also become somewhat more introverted.
+If you liked hanging out with friends, say, once a week in high school, maybe in your thirties, you’re fine with seeing them only once a month.

 You might like:

 - Introverts and Loners Will Save Us, According to Science

 - Can You Stop Being an Introvert?
 Probably Not, According to Science